akleroy/phangs_imaging_scripts/README.md

 **Procedure** A full pipeline run has four stages:

-1. **Staging** Stage and process uv-data.
-This stage includes continuum subtraction, line extraction, and regridding.
+1. **Staging (in CASA)** Stage and process uv-data.
+This stage includes continuum subtraction, line extraction, and spectral regridding.

-2. **Imaging** Image and deconvolve the uv-data.
-This runs in several
-stages: dirty imaging, clean mask alignment, multi-scale deconvolution, re-masking, and single convolution.
+2. **Imaging (in CASA)** Image and deconvolve the uv-data.
+This runs in several stages: dirty imaging, clean mask alignment, multi-scale deconvolution, re-masking, and single convolution.

-3. **Post-Process** Process deconvolved data into science-ready data cubes.
+3. **Post-Process (in CASA)** Process deconvolved data into science-ready data cubes.
 This stage includes merging with the total power and mosaicking.

-4. **Derive Produts** Convolution, noise estimation, masking, and calculation of science-ready data products.
+4. **Derive Produts (in python)** Convolution, noise estimation, masking, and calculation of science-ready data products.

+The simples way to run these is to write two small scripts and do the following:

+1. Initialize CASA
+2. Run a script that initializes a `keyHandler` object pointed at your key directory (see below).
+Then use this keyHandler to initialize handler objects for uv data, imaging, and postprocessing.
+Optionally restrict thoe objects of interest for each handler to a subset of targets, array configurations, or lines.
+3. Inside the same script, run the main loop commands for each handler object.

+Then exit CASA and

+4. Initialize a python environment with scipy, numpy, astropy, and spectral-cube installed.
+5. Run a script that initializes a `keyHandler` again pointed at your key directory, then use this keyHandler to initialize a derived poduct handler.
+6. Run the main loop for the derived product handler.

+we provide a pair of example scripts that do this for PHANGS-ALMA in the repository:

 ### CONTENTS OF THE PIPELINE IN MORE DETAIL